Understanding decisions

 Advantages

-• This pattern allows people to test a model using dummy data.
-(They don’t necessarily have to share any real data about themselves.)
+- Allows people to test a model without using real data about themselves.

 Limitations